The formula

 Cache Basics

 I will not explain the entire theory behind caches, but I find it useful to find understand where the formula comes from.
-Given a cache structure as follows: A cache consists of $S$ sets, of $A$ blocks (also known as the associativity) which consist of $B$ bytes (also known as the block size).
-If we multiply all these quantities we get $S \cdot A \cdot B = \textrm{Cache size}$.
+Given a cache structure as follows: A cache consists of S sets, of A blocks (also known as the associativity) which consist of B bytes (also known as the block size).
+If we multiply all these quantities we get SAB=Cache size.

 Remark: It is almost always the case that all these quantities are a power of two for hardware related reasons, as such it is often ideal to write them as powers of two